inEmmetable/Honest-Work/content/nav-homepage/_index.md

   cannot be expected to keep up.
 So it frequently falls to the companies themselves to act with care and prudence, and marshall against unforeseen consequences; something they have often failed to do.
+three_columns_column_three_text: History is full of examples of workers coming together to stand up for what is right.
+In 1862, mill workers in Manchester refused to touch cotton picked by US slaves.
+Australian construction workers pioneered “green bans”, refusing to build projects that would damage local environments or communities.
+  Workers at IBM, Polaroid and others challenged their companies for supplying the apartheid South African government.

 ---